-When I am offline, I have fun playing pipa and cello, and designing posters for ASQ Blog.
+When I am offline, I have fun playing pipa and cello.

 Northwestern University